 \section{CoDiNG - New Model of Opinions with Latent States}

-In this work we combined the Naming Game with the CogSNet model and relocating the CogSNet mechanism from edges to agents.
-Thanks to these modifications, the model gains the ability to capture the latent state of an individual's internal opinion while accommodating individuals with multiple views.
+In this work, we combine the Naming Game with the CogSNet model and relocate the CogSNet mechanism from edges to agents.
+Thanks to these modifications, the model can capture the latent state of an individual's internal opinion while accommodating individuals with multiple views.

-The mechanics of the model is then as follows: \begin{enumerate} \item Each person $v_i$ has a vector $o_{v_i}=\langle o_A, o_B \rangle$ that corresponds to the preference of a person to opinion A and opinion B, where $o_A$ and $o_B$ are in the range $[0, 1]$. \item The exhibited opinion of a person can be: A, B, AB, and this is derived based on the difference $\Delta_o = |o_A - o_B|$: \begin{enumerate} \item if $\Delta_o > \gamma$ and $o_A > o_B$, then A, \item else if $\Delta_o > \gamma$ and $o_A < o_B$, then B, \item else $AB$. \end{enumerate} \item $\gamma$ threshold is the experimental parameter. \item Opinions $o_A$ and $o_B$ are driven by interactions with other people based on the Naming Game and CogSNet as follows: \begin{enumerate} \item Contacts are unidirectional, i.e., when $v_i$ with opinion A contacts $v_j$ with opinion B, it is treated as $A \rightarrow B$, not $A \leftrightarrow B$.
-That is, $A$ is the sender, and $B$ is the receiver in the interaction. \item The interactions between opinions are undergoing the Naming Game rules as in table \ref{t2}, although one difference is made - when $AB$ is sender opinion that changes in receiver internal state is $AB$, the outcome is randomly chosen between $A$ and $B$ \item Instead of switching the opinion of the receiver, the opinions $o_A$ or $o_B$, are being updated according to the CogSNet model in the following way: \\ The opinion $o_{A}$ for a person $v_i$ (similarly $o_{B}$) is modeled using the formula:
+The mechanics of the model are as follows: \begin{enumerate} \item Each person $v_i$ is assigned a vector of length two $o_{v_i}=\langle o_A, o_B \rangle$ that corresponds to the preference of a person to opinion A and opinion B, where $o_A$ and $o_B$ are in the range $[0, 1]$. \item The exhibited opinion of a person can be A, B, AB, and this is derived based on the difference $\Delta_o = |o_A - o_B|$: \begin{enumerate} \item if $\Delta_o > \gamma$ and $o_A > o_B$, then A, \item else if $\Delta_o > \gamma$ and $o_A < o_B$, then B, \item else $AB$. \end{enumerate} \item The $\gamma$ threshold is the experimental parameter. \item Opinions $o_A$ and $o_B$ are driven by interactions with other people based on the Naming Game and CogSNet as follows: \begin{enumerate} \item Contacts are unidirectional, i.e., when $v_i$ with opinion $A$ contacts $v_j$ with opinion $B$, it is treated as $A \rightarrow B$, not $A \leftrightarrow B$.
+That is, $A$ is the sender, and $B$ is the receiver in the interaction. \item The interactions between opinions obey the Naming Game rules as depicted in table \ref{t2}.
+However, we need to make one exception - when the sender’s opinion that changes in the receiver’s internal state is $AB$, the outcome is randomly chosen between $A$ and $B$ \item Instead of switching the opinion of the receiver, the opinions $o_A$ or $o_B$ are being updated according to the CogSNet model in the following way: \\ The opinion $o_{A}$ for a person $v_i$ (similarly $o_{B}$) is modeled using the formula:

-\end{enumerate} \item Every time step and interaction we evaluate whether the opinion does not require updating according to the rules presented in point 2. \end{enumerate}
+\end{enumerate} \item At every time step and interaction, the model evaluates whether the opinion does not require updating according to the rules presented in point 2. \end{enumerate}